chrede88/home-ops/docs/setup.md

 helmfile apply
 ```

-The boot process should now finish!:+1:
+The boot process should now finish!🎉